devluanna/api-wishly-app/README.md

 ## 🎯 Features
 <br />
 📶 Where we have the following functionalities:<br />
-- Wishlist Creation:
+- Wishlist Creation:<br />
 Users can create public or private wishlists by associating categories, products, and events;
-- Wishlist Subscription:
+- Wishlist Subscription:<br />
-Users can subscribe to public wishlists automatically;
+Users can subscribe to public wishlists automatically;<br />
 Subscriptions to private wishlists require owner approval;
-Product Recommendations;
+Product Recommendations;<br />
-- Guests can recommend products to the wishlist owner.
+- Guests can recommend products to the wishlist owner.<br />
 The recommendation flow uses AWS Lambda, Step Functions, and Amazon SQS to manage requests and approvals;
-- Event Creation:
+- Event Creation:<br />
 Events can be created and associated with a specific wishlist, allowing for the management of dates, categories, and participants;
 <br />
 <br />